helloabunai/ScaleHD/src/docs/RequiredPackages.rst

   pip install scalehd

 This will install all python dependencies for you.
 Depending on your user privilege level, you may want to use sudo.
 For each third party binary, please compile the source to your systems specification, or use a pre-compiled binary provided by the developer.
-Add an entry to your $PATH for each of 'java', 'fastqc', 'seqtk', 'bwa', 'samtools', 'r' and aliases for 'picard' and 'gatk'. **These entries must be as listed here, in lower case.** This pipeline has only been tested on bash and zsh, so other shells may exhibit unexpected behaviour(s).
+Add an entry to your $PATH for each of 'java', 'fastqc', 'seqtk', 'bwa', 'samtools', 'r' and aliases for 'picard' and 'gatk'. **These binaries must be as listed here, in lower case.** This pipeline has only been tested on bash and zsh, so other shells may exhibit unexpected behaviour(s).
 Once you have augmented your $PATH as above, you are good to go.

 .. _detailed-install: